Nonequilibrium plasmon liquid in a Josephson junction chain: JJ-chain parameters

 By fitting to \refeq{eq:dispersion}, the speed of light $v$ and the plasma frequency of a single junction $\omega_\mathrm{p}$ were extracted.

 A complete description of the JJ-chain requires three independent energy scales: the Josephson energy $\Ej$, the junction charging energy $\Ec$, and the ground charging energy $\Eg$~\cite{masluk_prl_2012}.
 However, $v$ and $\omega_\mathrm{p}$ depend on the products $\Ej\Eg$ and $\Ej\Ec$, meaning that the chain parameters cannot be independently extracted.
 Additional measurements are necessary to determine relevant energies independently, for example, through DC measurements of the chain (see Supplementary Information in Ref.~\cite{mukhopadhyay_natphys_2023}).

-In this work, two different methods based on the geometry are used to estimate capacitive energies, following the approach in Ref.~\cite{kuzmin_natphys_2019}.
-The capacitance of a single junction can be estimated from the known junction geometry and the empirical specific capacitance of Al/AlO$_\mathrm{x}$/Al junctions, which is approximately 45~fF/\textmu m$^2$~\cite{kerr_ieee-microwave_1992}.
-Alternatively, the capacitance to ground of a transmission line (TL) can be estimated using conformal mapping techniques (see Refs.~\cite{gevorgian_ieee-microwave_1995,simons_book_2001}).
-The results of these two approaches are summarized in the Table~\ref{table:parameters}:
+To fix device parameters we calculate $E_g$ based on the device geometry, and use the fit to determine the remaining unknown parameters $E_J$ and $E_C$. $E_g$ is found from standard transmission line formulas~\cite{gevorgian_ieee-microwave_1995,simons_book_2001}.
+To check the result, we also simulated our device geometry in Sonnet, finding a value that agrees with the analytical formula to within 1\%.
+The standard error of the fit plasmon speed $v$ and the plasma frequency $\omega_\mathrm{p}$ are also less than 1\%, making it tempting to infer an overall parameter error of only a few percent.
+However, caution in interpreting the standard errors is needed because the measured dispersion (\reffig[b]{fig:dispersion}) shows a systematic discrepancy with the theory.

+As a rough consistency check, we also estimate the capacitance of a single junction from its geometry together with a nominal specific capacitance of Al/AlO$_\mathrm{x}$/Al junctions, using the typical range 50-100~fF/\textmu m$^2$~\cite{kerr_ieee-microwave_1992,deppe_determination_2004}, determining the remaining two parameters $E_g$ and $E_J$ from the fit.
+It is comforting that the rough consistency check overlaps with the more precisely-determined value based on device geometry.
+Both approaches follow the methodology outlined in Ref.~\cite{kuzmin_natphys_2019}.